 * It would make sense that, with the Tau intruding so blatantly into Imperial space, there would be a number of skirmishes between the two empires.
 I’ve got a small space base painted up (doubles as ship corridors), so I was thinking of having my Knights of Altair try to board a Tau ship–or have the Knights raid a Tau outpost that the waster caste is using to stir up trouble on other Imperial worlds.

 * Some of the largest collections available for my use are orks and Imperial Guard, so I might go down to my local Games Workshop store and challenge someone to a fight that could conceivably occur over one of the islands between Hegira’s northern and southern continents.
 If the Imperial Guard wins, the orks are held up in their invasion of the northern continent.
-If the orks win, then maybe the orks will have taken the first to conquering the moon.
+If the orks win, then maybe the orks will have taken the first step to conquering the moon.

 * I’ve got some Starship Trooper bugs I’ve wanted to paint up, so a Mechanicus Adeptus expedition–or a little looting by greedy rogue traders–to the Prysmos system might be in order.
 I’ve been painting up some GW buildings, so a fight between a small group of humans versus bugs might be fun.
 A sci-fi Alamo scenario?